-Several benefits are associated with ADS-B for both ATC and airlines.
-For example, ADS-B offers the opportunity to provide both tower staff and pilots with the same information, as such it could increases aviation safety by enhancing shared situation awareness of air traffic controllers and pilots through real-time information of aircraft position information.
-As such, operational staff is not only aware of other traffic in a specific area but also has a shared understanding since they have access to the same information.
+Several benefits are associated with ADS-B for both ATC and airliners.
+For example, ADS-B increases aviation safety by enhancing situation awareness of air traffic controllers and pilots through real-time information of aircraft position and weather information.
+As such, operational staff are not only aware of other traffic in a specific area but also have a shared understanding since they have access to the same information.
+Another benefit of ADS-B regards capacity and efficiency.
+ADS-B allows more precise information of aircraft location and therefore enables air traffic controllers to control aircraft with less separation.
+Aircraft can be guided quicker and more efficiently out of urban areas for example.